Roboy/ravestate/modules/ravestate_nlp/README.md

 ```

 #### React to Signal Emission
 For 'Sentence Type: Question' a signal is emitted.

-A state that reacts to a signal can look something like this:
+Example: State that reacts to the "is-question" signal

 ```python